Long-lived oscillations of an attractive polaron in a Bose gas: Introduction

 In this work, we study the nonequilibrium dynamics of dressing and relaxation of an attractively interacting impurity suddenly immersed in the ground state of homogeneous bosons with a nonzero initial velocity.
 We take advantage of weak interaction between the bosons and solve the time-dependent mean-field equation of motion for bosons in the reference frame co-moving with the impurity.
 We investigate the dynamical response of the bosons by monitoring the time evolution of their density and phase profile.
 It allows us to characterize the excitations emitted in the process of energy and momentum transfer from the impurity to the bath.
 Apart from the peak in the boson density at the impurity position, dispersive density shock waves and a depletion cloud also form, and in a general case, they move away from the impurity leading to a locally established stationary state.
 We study the evolution of the impurity velocity in time, as a function of the impurity mass, the initial velocity and the impurity-boson interaction strength.

 The relaxation of a fast impurity with the mass close to or greater than the critical one is particularly interesting.
-After a rapid drop of the impurity velocity, a dynamically entangled state of surrounding bosons and the impurity is formed, leading to undamped temporal long-lived impurity velocity oscillations.
+After a rapid drop, the impurity velocity exhibits long-lived undamped temporal oscillations.
 This phenomenon is due to the trapping of the boson depletion cloud and its oscillations around the peak in the boson density situated at the impurity position.
 In this process, the depletion cloud gets progressively split into two parts positioned on the opposite sides of the impurity.
 The two depletion holes get repelled, and move away from the impurity, while the density peak continues the motion together with the impurity with a stationary velocity.
-The stronger the impurity-boson interaction is, the longer the lifetime of this entangled state is.
+The stronger the impurity-boson interaction is, the longer the lifetime of this oscillating state is.
 Cold atoms provide an excellent platform to probe the aforementioned phenomena \cite{2012quantum,Meinert945,JinPhysRevLett.117.055301,PhysRevLett.117.055302,HadzibabicPhysRevX.15.021070,grusdt2025impurities}.

 The paper is organized as follows.
-We introduce the model in Sec.~\ref{sec:model}, and provide an analytic solution for a finite-momentum ground state of the system, and its properties in Sec.~\ref{sec:Apolaron}.
+We introduce the model in Sec.~\ref{sec:model}, and provide an analytic solution for a finite-momentum stationary ground state of the system, and its properties in Sec.~\ref{sec:Apolaron}.
 Section \ref{sec:relaxation} studies the relaxation dynamics of the system after the impurity injection into the bosonic bath, focusing on the influence of the initial impurity momentum, the impurity mass and the impurity-bath coupling.
+In Sec.~\ref{sec:alternative}, we study the relaxation dynamics using an alternative equation of motion.
 We then report and characterize a special type of dynamics of fast and sufficiently heavy impurities in Sec.~\ref{sec:resonant}, where the impurity undergoes undamped long-lived oscillations before reaching a stationary state.
 The main conclusions are presented in Sec.~\ref{sec:disscusion}.
+Additional details on different stationary solutions are presented in Appendix \ref{sec:Appendix}.